tanviredu/Laravel_Eloquent/tutorial_description/first_building_database_with_Schemabuilder.md

     if you want to add relation with foreign key you have to add a alter schema then add the foreign key

+you have to under stand if any table has a foreign of another table both two table have to be on the same migration file

+3) we make another migrations called publishers